he Market Match program offers bonus dollars to CalFresh recipients who use their benefits at the farmers' markets.

 All Markets below provide Market Match to CalFresh participants

 *To receive Market Match using your EBT card, you must actually purchase fruits and vegetables from the same farmers market on the same day with the EBT coupons you receive, not just with the Market Match coupons.

 How Do I get Market Match?

-- You can get Market Match if you receive CalFresh: SSI: Social Security: or Social Security Disability.
-You must spend at least $10 of your own CalFresh or your own money to get $10 worth of Market Match vouchers.
+- You can get Market Match if you receive CalFresh.
+You must spend at least $15 of your own CalFresh to get $15 worth of Market Match vouchers.
 Vouchers are available only at the market.
 Not all farmers markets have the Market Match program: see list of participating markets

 - The Market Match program is not a government program and is subject to changes depending on funding available.